cyberbios/SunshineStats/sunshine-stats/README.md

 3. Install dependencies: npm install
 4. Start the development server: npm start
-5. Open your browser and visit: http://localhost:3000 **Note:** You will need to obtain an API key from OpenWeatherMap and update it in the code to fetch weather data successfully.
+5. Open your browser and visit: http://localhost:3000

+- **Note:** You will need to obtain an API key from OpenWeatherMap and update it in the code to fetch weather data successfully.

+---

+6. To visit the site App running: https://cyberbios.github.io/SunshineStats-Frontend/

 # **Credits**